speculare-cloud/speculare-server/README.md

 - (Solution A) Setup the database without doing anything
 ```
-When running the binary, it will check automatically if all available migrations has been applied.
+When running the binary, it will automatically check if all available migrations have been applied.
 So you don't have to do anything, just launch and enjoy.
 ```